cogdog/dailyblank/README.md

 ## How to Install
 I will make the big leap in that you have a self hosted Wordpress site and can install themes.
 The Daily Blank is a child theme based on [Wordpress Bootstrap](https://github.com/320press/wordpress-bootstrap) (sadly no longer maintained, but it works solidly) I provide the one in this repository  I have used on all sites listed.

-Very very crucial.
-Do not just use the zip of this repo as a theme upload.
+**Very very crucial.** Do not just use the zip of this repo as a theme upload.
 It will not work.
-If you are uploading in the wordpress admin, you will need to make separate zips of the two themes (*dailyblank* and *wp-bootstrap*, and upload each.)
+If you are uploading in the wordpress admin, you will need to make separate zips of the two themes and the one plugin inside the `wp-content folder` (*dailyblank* and *wp-bootstrap*, and upload each.)
 In addition, you must upload the Twitter Oauth For Developers plugin that comes in this repo; it has modifications critical  to make this site work (it looks for mentions rather than timelines, and has a custom function for clearing the cache).

 ### Wobbly Documentation
 These are also available internally under the Daily Blank Options menu.
 I say Wobbly because this is the first draft, and it feels like there are a lot of nitpicky steps I almost can do in my sleep.
 That does not help you.